kaymill21/weather_app/README.md

-This is a simple weather app to practice API
+This is a simple weather app to practice API.

-I followed ionandrei44 tutorial for insperation
+I followed ionandrei44 tutorial for inspiration

 Get Started:
 npm i